brentoboy/git-tutorial/README.md

 ## Stashing stuff
-Git has a "stash", which is a temporary place where you can, well, stash stuff that is in your way that you arent ready to commit, but you arent ready to just throw away either.
+Git has a "stash", which is a temporary place where you can, well, stash stuff that is in your way that you aren't ready to commit, but you aren't ready to just throw away either.

 	git stash
-you use "git stash" to put all the uncommited changes in the Working Directory to the "stash".
+you use "git stash" to put all the uncommitted changes in the Working Directory to the "stash".
 Once you do that, you can check out another branch, or ... whatever you need to do.
 The stash will just sit there minding its own business while you do your thing.

 	git stash apply
 When you want to apply the changeset that you have stashed, and put those changes into the current branch, you do so with "git stash apply".
-Its important to know that doing this wont commit those chagnes, it just brings them back into the working directory.
-Its also worth nothing you can apply changes that were stashed on one branch to a totally different branch if you want.
+Its important to know that doing this wont commit those changes, it just brings them back into the working directory.
+It's also worth nothing you can apply changes that were stashed on one branch to a totally different branch if you want.
 In fact, its not uncommon for me to go in start making changes, and realize I'm not on the branch I intended to work on, so I stash my changes, checkout the right branch, and apply my stash to the correct branch.

 	git stash drop